szilard/benchm-ml/README.md

 limited cardinality i.e. not very sparse) and no missing data.
 If the input matrix is of *n* x *p*, *n* is varied as 10K, 100K, 1M, 10M, while *p* is about 1K (after expanding the categoricals into dummy variables/one-hot encoding).
-This particular type of data type/size (the largest one) stems from this author's interest in credit card fraud at work.
+This particular type of data type/size (the largest one) stems from this author's interest in detecting credit card fraud at work.

 The algorithms studied are
 - linear (logistic regression, linear SVM)